cdot/Xanado/README.md

 There's a `npm run debug` script to run the server with debug options enabled (very verbose).

-The client UI supports a mechanical turk for UI testing.
-This can be enabled by passing `autoplay` in the URL parameters to an open game.
-Once a first manual play has been played, all subsequent plays in that UI will be decided automatically.

 ## Internationalisation
 Xanado uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
 Currently translation files are provided for English, (une très mauvaise traduction en) French, and (eine schlechte Übersetzung ins) German.
 To generate your own translation, copy `/i18n/en.json` to a file using your language code (e.g. `it` for Italian) and edit the new file to provide the translation.
 You can use `npm run tx` to check the completeness of your translations.

-If you create a new translation, you will have to add it to `i18n/index.json` for the standalone game to pick it up.

 ## Theming the UI
 Support for theming the UI exists at two levels.
 - To theme the look of the jQuery components of the UI, you can add a (jQuery UI theme)[https://api.jqueryui.com/category/theming/] to `html/game_ui.html`.
-- To theme the more Xanado specific classes, you can override the css files in `css/default` by providing your own versions of the files.
+- To theme the more Xanado specific classes, you can override one or more of the css files in `css/default` by providing your own version of the file.
 An example is given in `css/exander77`.
-All files must be provided.

-## Build system

-The build system is used to generate minimal browser scripts and CSS in the `dist` subdirectory.
-Run it using `npm run dist`.
-The `dist` code can be used to run a single player game using scripts hosted a standard HTTP server that does not have server-side scripting.
-The `dist` code is checked in to git so that it can be served using github pages.

 ## Documentation
 The code is documented using `jsdoc`.
 The documentation is automatically